I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 list.

-is modified, it triggers the scheduling task to execute side effects through the updateDoms
+, it triggers scheduling tasks to execute side effects through the updateDoms

-, we can see that the logic in the setter function of val
+prototype object, we can see that the logic in the setter function for val

-is that when the value passed to the setter is different from the current value _val
+is that when the value passed to the setter differs from the current value _val

 , a series of logic will be executed.